peteroupc/peteroupc.github.io/bernsupp.md

 <a id=Schemes_That_Don_t_Work></a>
 ### Schemes That Don't Work

-In the academic literature (papers and books), there are many approximation schemes that involve polynomials that converge from above and below to a function.
+In the academic literature (papers and books), there are many approximation methods that involve polynomials that converge from above and below to a function.
 Unfortunately, most of them cannot be used as is to simulate a function _f_ in the Bernoulli Factory setting, because they don't ensure the consistency requirement described earlier.

 The following are approximation schemes with counterexamples to consistency.